Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

   - [ ] The grid color should change to light
 - Reopen the settings panel again
 - Set the Grid Color Scheme to "Colors", then close the panel
-  - [ ] The grid color should turn into blue
+  - [ ] The grid color should change to blue

 # 4. Message Feeds
 ## Broadcast Current Location